 Getting off the island takes time and energy (a 45-minute water taxi to either Ambergris Caye or Belize City), so would be at least a day trip.
 And other than snorkeling or diving in the reef (with a guide) and a few other active things (e.g. a bit of kayaking), you’re left mostly with drinking, walking around, eating, and chillin’.

 I did a lot of those 🙂 And as I mentioned, was there to chill.
 But if you’re asking yourself “should I visit Caye Caulker?” and you’re ultimately looking for tons of things to do, you may be disappointed.

 You might also like: 15 of the Best Full Albums to Listen to on the Beach

 The nicest hotel on the island to my knowledge is the Iguana Reef Inn, and it’s pretty nice but still basic (does have a pool though, the only one I’m aware of).
-I stayed in a nice hotel that was clean and decently comfy, but it was pretty exciting that I could flush my toilet paper vs. having to throw it in the trash can.
+I stayed at the Rainbow Hotel, which was nice, clean, and decently comfy, but it was pretty exciting that I could flush my toilet paper vs. having to throw it in the trash can.

 Still undecided on a Caribbean beach destination?
 Here are a few I love!